backstage/backstage/docs/plugins/call-existing-api.md

 ---
 id: call-existing-api
 title: Call Existing API
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Describes the various options that Backstage frontend plugins have, in communicating with service APIs that already exist
+  Describes the various options that Backstage frontend plugins have, in communicating with service APIs that already exist
 ---

 This article describes the various options that Backstage frontend plugins have,